TV miniseries review: Emma (2009), episode 1, directed by Jim O’Hanlon

 First part went out on the Beeb Sunday night.
 Again, I feel slightly disadvantaged for not having read the book (yet) – although with regards to Wuthering Heights, I have actually started reading it now!
 The beginning of the first episode said how Jane Fairfax and Frank Churchill lived in Highbury as children, but were sent away for various reasons.
 My reaction to this was “is this in the book or did they make that up?” and that bugs me.
 I’m just pretty sure it wasn’t in either of the Beckinsale/Paltrow versions.

 I would say that yes, it does feel quite modern.
 While Jane Eyre (2006) can also be accused of being a bit too modern, it doesn’t feel modern in the same way.
-Hard to pin-point exactly what gives this impression, but it’s there nonetheles.
+Hard to pin-point exactly what gives this impression, but it’s there nonetheless.

 Harriet Smith (Louise Dylan) is pretty and although not the brightest candle in the chandelier in previous adaptations, here she seems to be quite … well, daft, I suppose.
-So far, Mr. Elton (Blake Ritson) hasn’t given me any big revelations either way, although I would say that he’s got very big eyes.
+So far, Mr Elton (Blake Ritson) hasn’t given me any big revelations either way, although I would say that he’s got very big eyes.

 This of course brings us to the pièce de résistance, Emma herself.
-I quite like Romola Garai, although I get a slight typecastey feeling about her as well.
+I quite like Romola Garai, although I get a slight typecast-y feeling about her as well.
 Okay, so Mary Bryant wasn’t really an annoying brat, but Angel Deverell sure was, and I’m pretty sure it goes for her character in Atonement as well.
-Emma Woodhouse is supposed to be a rich, meddling brat, and as such, I fail to sympathise with her both here and in previous incarnations (I prefer Beckinsale over Paltrow).
+Emma Woodhouse is supposed to be a rich, meddling brat, and as such I fail to sympathise with her both here and in previous incarnations (I prefer Beckinsale over Paltrow).
 Good performance, though.
 We get the message clearly: Emma is a spoiled child with nothing better to do than to meddle in other people’s business.